Amed Rosario Player Props: Guardians vs. Diamondbacks

 Amed Rosario At The Plate

-- Rosario has 11 doubles, four triples, a home run and 17 walks while hitting .237.
+- Rosario is hitting .233 with 11 doubles, four triples, a home run and 17 walks.

-- Rosario has driven in a run in 14 games this year (23.0%), including two games with multiple runs batted in.
+- In 14 games this year (22.6%), Rosario has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.